-There’s something about learning beauty secrets from other cultures that makes our heartbeat quicken.
+There's no doubt about it: Our sisters across the pond know their beauty stuff.
 We’ve already established that Asia is light-years ahead of the U.S. when it comes to skincare technologies and innovations—but what about an area of the world where beauty secrets are passed down through generations, lovingly shared by mothers to their daughters?
 We’re talking about South Asian countries like India and Pakistan, as well as areas in the Middle East.
 There, beauty rituals are more about understanding the importance of ancient, natural-based rituals that have withstood the test of time—because they work.

-Flip through the slideshow for seven beauty secrets from the east you should definitely steal!
+Scroll through for seven beauty secrets from the Middle East, India, and beyond.

 2 tbsp. gram flour (besan)

 A pinch of ground sandalwood

 2 tbsp. of rose water